Who wants to bet on a goalless match? Who likes to root for a boring 0-0?

 Value betting on draws is a great opportunity to get that edge.

-Just like a derivative, which derives its price from an underlying asset (e. g. stocks, bonds, commodities), in a similar way the draws have their underlying asset in the performance of the football teams.
+Just like a derivative, which derives its price from an underlying asset (e. g. stocks, bonds, commodities), similarly, draws have their underlying asset in the performance of the football teams.

-In fact, a football draw does not depend on what is moving the stock market up or down, as well as a bet on that draw.
-In this way, your investment capital will not be exposed to sudden and huge losses as it happens with a stock market crash.
+This way, your bankroll will not be exposed to sudden and huge losses as it happens in a stock market crash.

-Therefore, you can see how the sports betting market is recession-proof as well as uncorrelated to global finance events.
+Thus, you can see that the sports betting market is recession-proof as well as uncorrelated to global finance events.

-That’s why football draws, as a one-of-a-kind alternative asset class, can provide an attractive long term solution to generate positive returns.
+This is why football draws, as a one-of-a-kind alternative asset class, can provide an attractive long term solution to generating positive returns.